Detecting Topological Phase Transition in Superconductor-Semiconductor Hybrids by Electronic Raman Spectroscopy: Introduction

 Besides local measurements, it has been predicted that the bulk gap closing at the TPT can be observed through nonlocal conductance in three-terminal devices~\cite{PhysRevB.97.045421,PhysRevLett.124.036801}.
 In this regard, a topological gap protocol was proposed in Ref.\,\cite{pik21}, which involves a sequence of local and nonlocal transport measurements and offers an algorithm for automatically identifying regions where MZMs exist~\cite{pik21}.
 Recently, Microsoft Quantum reported that state-of-the-art superconductor-semiconductor devices passed the topological gap protocol, suggesting a strong likelihood of identifying a topological phase with MZMs~\cite{microsoft}.
 However, it has been discussed that a trivial Andreev band formed in a semiconducting wire also mimics both nearly quantized local conductance and bulk reopening signatures in nonlocal measurements~\cite{hes23,sar24,hes24,ant23,hen23,akh22,fro23}, which challenges the topological gap protocol.
 More recently, the Microsoft team has also reported a potential way to identify MZMs using interferometry measurements~\cite{microsoft2025interferometric}, which, however, can neither rule out trivial Andreev bound states nor detect the TPT.
 Thus, detecting the TPT, crucial for identifying topological superconductivity in superconductor-semiconductor hybrids, is still an open problem.

 In this paper, we explore an alternative way for directly measuring the TPT through bulk measurements in experimentally feasible superconductor-semiconductor hybrids.
-We first demonstrate that the field evolution of the dynamical density-density response function captures the bulk gap closing and reopening signal across the TPT.
+We first demonstrate that the field evolution of the dynamical density-density response function, which includes the Coulomb interaction effect, captures the bulk gap closing and reopening signal across the TPT.
 Notably, we discover that the dynamical response produces strong spectroscopic intensities that can be detected via electronic Raman spectroscopy \cite{klein84,dev07}, used before for exploring charge density waves and Higgs modes in $2H$-NbSe$_2$~\cite{wang74,tsang76,soor80,soor81,pereira82,wu08,mia11,measson14,varma82,browne83,cea14}, and low-lying excitations in semiconducting wires~\cite{wei89,ege90,gon91,gon93,sch94,dah95,bie96,ste96,sch96,ulr97,boo03,mei21}.
-As a byproduct, we also find that the field evolution of the response signal measures the bulk Lifshitz transition and reveals gapless plasmons in the normal state of the semiconducting wire.
+As a byproduct, we also find that the field evolution of the response signal measures the bulk Lifshitz transition, which involves a change in the topology of a Fermi surface, and reveals gapless plasmons in the normal state of the semiconducting wire.
+More precisely, we obtain that one of the gapless plasmons softens as the applied magnetic field increases and vanishes at the Lifshitz transition.
 Our work puts forward the dynamical response of superconducting nanowires as a robust spectroscopic tool for identifying smoking-gun signatures of the bulk topological phase transition.

-{\it Model and TPT.---} We consider a single-channel one-dimensional Rashba semiconducting wire proximitized with an $s$-wave superconducting gap, $\Delta$, and under a magnetic field along the wire, see Fig.~\ref{fig:setup}(a).
-The effective Hamiltonian for electrons in the wire is given by